unicode-org/message-format-wg/exploration/selection-declaration.md

 - Produces an error when users inappropriately annotate some items

 **Cons**
+- Complexity: `.match` means more than one thing
+- Complexity: `.match` implicitly creates a new lexical scope
 - Selectors can't provide additional selection-specific options if the variable name is already in scope
 - Doesn't allow multiple selection on the same operand, e.g.